Search Results Within Category "Men's Health"Search all categories

 Reduction of dose to or 'sparing' of neurovascular structures during stereotactic ablative body radiotherapy (SAbR) for localized prostate cancer will improve retention of sexual potency, while retaining excellent oncologic control and other secondary health-related quality of life (HRQOL) endpoints.
-Primary Objectives: • To compare the decline in patient health-related quality of life (HRQOL) instrument-defined erectile dysfunction following stereotactic ablative body radiotherapy (SAbR) with or without neurovascular sparing Secondary Objectives: - Assess acute (within 9 months of treatment) and chronic (>9 months after treatment) SAbR related GU and GI toxicities, as well as serial impact on HRQOL metrics over time - Assess biochemical progression free survival, local recurrence, disease-specific survival - Evaluate the impact of neurovascular sparing on neurovascular element dose and the impact of rectal spacer use on neurovascular element sparing - Evaluate quality of spacer placement and its effect on dose to neurovascular structures - Evaluate rate local recurrence in the area of sparing adjacent to the neurovascular elements by biopsy in those with biochemical progression. - Evaluate simplified 'practical' secondary HRQOL sexual potency endpoints that can be compared to prior literature.
+Primary Objectives: • To compare the decline in patient health-related quality of life (HRQOL) instrument-defined erectile dysfunction following stereotactic ablative body radiotherapy (SAbR) with or without neurovascular sparing Secondary Objectives: - Assess acute (within 3 months of treatment) and chronic (>3 months after treatment) SAbR related GU and GI toxicities, as well as serial impact on HRQOL metrics over time - Assess biochemical progression free survival, local recurrence, distant recurrence, and survival - Evaluate simplified 'practical' secondary HRQOL sexual potency endpoints that can be compared to prior literature.
+Exploratory Objectives: - Evaluate feasibility of MRI BOLD/TOLD to be integrated as hypoxia monitoring sequences to standard already planned diagnostic and/or treatment planning MRI on the study in five patient pilot. - Evaluate quality of spacer placement and its effect on dose to neurovascular structures - Evaluate rate local recurrence in the area of sparing adjacent to the neurovascular elements by biopsy in those with biochemical progression.

-• Appropriate staging studies identifying patient as American Joint Committee on Cancer (AJCC) 7th edition clinical stage T1 (a, b, or c) or T2 (a, b, or c) adenocarcinoma of the prostate gland.
+• Appropriate staging studies identifying patient as AJCC 7th edition clinical stage T1 (a, b, or c) or T2 (a, b, or c) adenocarcinoma of the prostate gland.
 The patient should not have direct evidence of regional or distant metastases after appropriate staging studies.
 See Appendix I for details on AJCC 7th Edition staging criteria.
 Histologic confirmation of cancer will be required by biopsy performed within 12 months of registration.
 T-staging may be assessed by multi-parametric imaging alone if digital rectal examination was deferred.

 • The patient's Zubrod performance status must be 0-2 (see Appendix II for definition).

 • The Gleason summary score should be less than or equal to 7 [Grade group 1 (Gleason 3+3=6), group 2 (Gleason 3+4=7), and group 3 (Gleason 4+3=7) are allowed].
 See Appendix III for details on definitions.
-While a template biopsy is recommended, it is not required in the case of MRI fusion biopsy performed on all dominant MR lesions (defined as Prostate imaging
+While a template biopsy is recommended, it is not required in the case of MRI fusion biopsy performed on all dominant MR lesions (defined as PIRADS v2 4-5).

 • Ultrasound or MRI based volume estimation of prostate gland ≤ 80 grams.
 Cytoreduction therapy (finasteride or dutasteride only) may be considered for those with >60 gram size.